 While everyone has diarrhea occasionally, if you have diarrhea that lasts for more than four weeks, it could be a sign of an intestinal disorder.
-The team at Digestive Disease Care offers expert diagnosis and treatment for diarrhea at their six New York offices in Lake Success, East Setauket, Mineola, and Hicksville in Long Island, and Forest Hills and Jamaica in Queens.
+The team at Digestive Disease Care offers expert diagnosis and treatment for diarrhea at their New York offices in Babylon, Lake Success, East Setauket, Mineola, and Jericho in Long Island, and Forest Hills and Jamaica in Queens.
 If you're concerned about diarrhea or have abnormal or painful bowel movements, call Digestive Disease Care or schedule a consultation online today.

 Diarrhea occurs when you have frequent, loose, watery stools.
 Diarrhea is usually temporary, lasting a day or two before going away on its own.
 Some of the common causes of diarrhea include: